SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img11](https://user-images.githubusercontent.com/92877810/138147806-d8c8a1e4-5ba9-486b-b5ae-e2458fbd4ad7.png)

-Quality Check!
+⚠️Quality Check!
 Do our Page Filter Input Controls look like this?

-Now that we have a Product input control, lets focus the entire dashboard to see how we are performing when it comes to Footwear and Clothing.
+🚩Now that we have a Product input control, lets focus the entire dashboard to see how we are performing when it comes to Footwear and Clothing.

 ![img12](https://user-images.githubusercontent.com/92877810/138147807-2b291c88-68f5-4eb5-b1f5-a88397ba23a8.png)